EulogyCraftbyGentle Tributes

 There is no shame in this.
 Starting and handing over is not giving up.
 It is being prepared.

-If you have written a eulogy and want to make sure it is ready for whoever reads it, EulogyCraft delivers three complete eulogies in both PDF and Word format, printed-ready in large font.
+If you have written a eulogy and want to make sure it is ready for whoever reads it, EulogyCraft delivers a complete eulogy in both PDF and Word format, printed-ready in large font.
 You can hand a copy to your reader and know it is clear, structured, and ready to go.

 Frequently Asked Questions